Cobalt(II)–porphyrin catalysis: Attributes

 Co(II)–porphyrin catalysts lack vacant cis-coordination sites available (all occupied).
 This unique metal coordination mode can prevent a number of possible side reactions associated with cis-coordination, and results in a more effective and selective catalytic process.
-Although cis-coordination is requisite for many catalytic processes, it is not required for catalytic cyclopropanation/aziridnation or atom/group transfer reactions.
+Although cis-coordination is requisite for many catalytic processes, it is not required for catalytic cyclopropanation or aziridination, or for atom or group transfer reactions.